 ✎ Scenario reports do not automatically recalculate.
 If you modify the values of a scenario, those modifications will not show up in a current summary report but will show up if you build a new summary report.

-✎ You don’t require result cells to generate a scenario summary report, but you need to require them for a scenario PivotTable report.
+✎ You don’t require result cells to generate a scenario summary report, but it is required for a scenario PivotTable report.

 Download Practice Workbook